BID stands for Business Improvement District

 BIDs came into force in Scotland in 2007 as a result of primary legislation in Part 9 of the Planning etc (Scotland) Act 2006 and other secondary legislation.
 They are managed through the national agency, Scotland’s Towns Partnership.

 Why a BID for Possilpark

-Over 2019, local traders representing around 90 businesses in Possilpark, came together with aspirations for the area that would necessitate radical improvements to the community and public realm in a bid to revitalise the area and increase its footfall.
+Over 2019, local traders representing around 90 businesses in Possilpark, came together with aspirations to revitalise the area and increase its footfall.

-- agree the levy i.e. an annual charge business will incur in order to implement the programme of work; and
+- agreed the levy i.e. an annual charge business will incur in order to implement the programme of work; and